Overview of Relevant Statistical Standards

 The Global Ocean Accounts Partnership (GOAP), endorsed as a key initiative in the UN Ocean Decade Programme in July 2025, coordinates the development of ocean accounting methodology and supports implementation in member countries[15:2].
 As of 2025, more than 33 countries are undertaking ocean accounting initiatives, with the "Pledge to Advance Ocean Accounts by 2030" garnering support from 19 nations and 7 international organisations[15:3].
 At the Third United Nations Conference to Support the Implementation of Sustainable Development Goal 14 (UNOC3) in Nice in June 2025, the political declaration "Our ocean, our future: united for urgent action" formally recognized ocean accounting as a key mechanism to accelerate action for a sustainable ocean economy[47].

-Several countries have produced pilot ocean accounts that demonstrate the framework's application.
+Several countries have produced pilot ocean accounts that demonstrate the framework in action.
 Australia has invested in national-scale ocean accounting planning with an initial focus on blue carbon ecosystems (mangroves, saltmarsh, seagrass, kelp)[15:4].
 The Netherlands has published an experimental SEEA Ocean Ecosystem Account for the Dutch North Sea, representing a comprehensive SEEA EA implementation for marine ecosystems[48].
 Costa Rica is developing the world's first integrated ocean account combining environmental, economic, and social data, with its implementation roadmap adopted by the Council for Environmental Accounts in 2025[15:5].

 Challenges for ocean accounting

-The compilation of ocean accounts requires the consistent application of international classification standards.
-These classifications ensure that data are collected, organised, and reported in ways that enable comparison across countries and over time.
 The key classifications for ocean accounting span economic activities, products, government expenditure, environmental protection activities, and ecosystem types.

 International Standard Industrial Classification (ISIC)